ncatlab/nlab-content/pages/3/1/0/1/1013/content.md

 | essentially $(k \geq 3)$-surjective | may forget everything     | may remember nothing                   |

-It is noteworthy how this formalism captures the heuristic way in which "stuff", "structure" and "properties" are expected to be related:
+It is worth noting that this formalism captures the intuition of how "stuff", "structure", and "properties" are expected to be related:
 * stuff may be equipped with structure;
 * structure may have (be equipped with) properties.